rajneeshhajelanet-byte/Workshop/workshop_1.md

 - **Frameworks to name as reference points**: NIST AI Risk Management Framework (RMF), ISO 42001 (AI management systems).
 - **Responsible AI pillars**: bias/fairness (does the model perform equitably across groups), explainability (can you justify an output to a regulator/auditor), hallucination mitigation (grounding, citations, confidence thresholds, human-in-the-loop for high-stakes outputs).
 - **Security layers for agentic systems**: IAM/OIDC for tool access control, TLS everywhere, output guardrails, and **prompt injection defense** (treating any retrieved/external content as untrusted input that could try to hijack the agent's instructions — a genuinely hot topic right now, worth having an opinion on).
-- **Data privacy for AI**: PII handling in the pipeline — directly relevant to PayerIQ's document-processing work (healthcare payer documents almost certainly touch PII/PHI-adjacent data — be ready to talk about how you handle that, e.g., redaction, access controls, data residency).
+- **Data privacy for AI**: PII handling in the pipeline — directly relevant to IQ's document-processing work (healthcare  documents almost certainly touch PII/PHI-adjacent data — be ready to talk about how you handle that, e.g., redaction, access controls, data residency).

 ---

 ## PART E — Turning This Into Interview Stories

-Your study plan is right that **PayerIQ is your strongest single asset** — it's real, hands-on evidence spanning Tier 1 (RAG), Tier 2 (MCP/agentic), Tier 3 (Azure AI Search/OpenAI), and Tier 7 (document intelligence/BPO-style automation).
+Your study plan is right that **IQ is your strongest single asset** — it's real, hands-on evidence spanning Tier 1 (RAG), Tier 2 (MCP/agentic), Tier 3 (Azure AI Search/OpenAI), and Tier 7 (document intelligence/BPO-style automation).
 Don't describe it as one big project — break it into **2–3 STAR-format stories**, each anchored to a different tier:

 1. **RAG/architecture story** — the ingestion → chunking → embedding → Azure AI Search → generation pipeline you built for STTM/FRD generation.
 Situation (BAs spend hours drafting requirements docs), Task (automate grounded document generation), Action (RAG design decisions — why Azure AI Search, why hybrid search, chunking strategy), Result (time saved, accuracy/groundedness achieved).
 2. **Agentic/MCP story** — why you built an MCP server/client instead of point-to-point API integration, and what that bought you (reusability across agent front-ends, cleaner separation of concerns).
-3. **Governance/data-handling story** — how you handled PII in payer documents, or a security/access-control decision — ties to Tier 6 and shows you think like an *architect*, not just an implementer.
+3. **Governance/data-handling story** — how you handled PII in  documents, or a security/access-control decision — ties to Tier 6 and shows you think like an *architect*, not just an implementer.

 **For a workshop**, this same document doubles as a 5-day curriculum outline:
 - **Day 1**: Tier 1 fundamentals + build the semantic search lab.